-To minimize the risk associated with using thirdparty service providers, AOI requires that all new high-risk service providers undergo a preengagement compliance review.
+To minimize the risk associated with using thirdparty service providers, the Company requires that all new, high-risk service providers undergo a preengagement compliance review.
 We recognize that when a vendor is conducting business on our behalf, their actions reflect on our company.
 The goal of our program is to proactively address any service provider compliance risk.

-HUMAN RIGHTS DUE DILIGENCE

-Our due diligence processes enable us to monitor the effectiveness of, and compliance with, our policies and programs.
+HUMAN RIGHTS DUE DILIGENCE Our due diligence processes enable us to monitor the effectiveness of, and compliance with, our policies and programs.
 In addition, these processes help us to identify, prevent and mitigate human rights risks.

-Grower Monitoring and Training

-While we recognize the risk of modern slavery at any point in our operations and supply chain, based on assessment and insight developed over the years, we believe the greatest risk is in our agricultural supply chain.
+Grower Training and Monitoring While we recognize the risk of modern slavery at any point in our operations and supply chain, based on assessment and insight developed over the years, we believe the greatest risk is in our agricultural supply chain.
 To mitigate this risk, we have implemented a strong grower education, training and monitoring program that involves both announced and unannounced farm visits.

 Direct contracts are key to managing and mitigating human rights risks within our agricultural supply chain.
 With a direct contract, we are able to train growers and monitor them for continued compliance with our programs and policies.

-Alliance One agronomists, leaf technicians and field technicians are specially trained to teach our contracted growers about our ALP program.
-They visit contracted farms multiple times per season to provide guidance to growers on how to address labor issues on their farms as well as monitor for compliance on the ALP measurable standards. including forced labor.
+Our Company's global team of agronomists and field staff are specially trained to teach our contracted growers about our ALP program.
+In addition to providing education through group trainings, they visit contracted farms multiple times per season to provide guidance to growers on how to address labor issues on their farms, as well as monitor for compliance on the ALP measurable standards, including forced labor.
 In addition to these regular visits, local field management often conducts random, unannounced visits to growers.
 The number and schedule of visits varies by origin.
-To monitor for potential forced labor on farms, our field team routinely follows the below steps, but not necessarily in this order:
+To monitor for potential forced labor on farms, our companies' field team routinely follow the below steps, but not necessarily in this order: